outlier-org/onboarding/README.md

 * The exception to the above single commit rule is when a PR introduces new packages.
 Create one extra commit in the same PR for each new package your PR needs.
 * Do not modify a project's `.gitignore` to add files related to your editor or environment.
 Use your own [global .gitignore](https://stackoverflow.com/questions/7335420/global-git-ignore/22885996#22885996) for that instead.
 * Be sure that your PRs have descriptive names that explain what has been changed.
 Typically the commit message is sufficient.
 "Fixes #66" is not.
+* When submitting a PR with UI or visual changes, please add before and after screenshots to the PR.
+This makes it easy for the reviewer to quickly see what has been done.

 ## Workflow